 21. Take a virtual vacation

 Guess what.
-You no longer need a plane ticket to watch baby pandas at the San Diego zoo, play with the Legos at Legoland, or wonder at the artwork within the Louvre.
+You no longer need a plane ticket to watch baby pandas at the San Diego zoo or wonder at the artwork within the Louvre.
 Virtual tours and live cameras allow visitors to peek into destinations all over the world without ever having to leave your home.

 22. Play Truth or Dare